Aura-Ch/LuxExceptions/README.md

 now, about limitations... there's only one that i consider significant, you can't have multiple catch's consecutively to each other
 BUT, you can catch multiple exceptions at once, and call request to get the specific thrown exception like https://godbolt.org/z/4G5rGs

+and for functions that won't return anything, like https://godbolt.org/z/cjnf1c, use 'nrethrow'